Lorenzschaef/colorSelect/readme.md

 ## Styling

-The plugin simply creates a tree of divs, that you can style to your liking.
+The plugin simply creates a tree of divs that you can style to your liking.
 Have a look at the provided css file for the defined classes.